 The notes receivable program permits participants to borrow from their Plan accounts in accordance with the provisions outlined in the Plan.
 Interest on notes receivable from participants is charged at rates based on the Reuters Prime Rate, with terms from one to five years.
-Interest on notes receivable from former participants of the Cadbury Adams Holdings LLC Employees' Savings Incentive Plan that transferred into the Plan from the KFGI Thrift Plan is charged at rates based on the Citibank Prime Rate plus 1%, with terms from one to five years.
-The minimum notes receivable amount is \$1,000 and the maximum notes receivable amount is the lesser of \$50,000 minus the participant's highest notes receivable balance in the preceding 12 months or the combined value in the participant's tax-deferred contributions account, after-tax contributions account, rollover account and Basic Contributions account.
+The minimum notes receivable amount is \$1,000 and the maximum notes receivable amount is the lesser of \$50,000 minus the participant's highest notes receivable balance in the preceding 12 months or the combined value in the participant's tax-deferred contributions account, after-tax contributions account and rollover account.
 There is a fee associated with establishing a note receivable which the participant is responsible for.